menpo/workerbee/README.md

 ### Handling failures
-In certain cases, it might be expected that it is possible for a job to fail for an unpredictable but possibly recoverable error.
+In certain cases, it might be expected that it is possible for a job to fail due to an unpredictable but possibly recoverable error.
 For example, a temporary disconnection of a remote file server.
 In this case, you may want to guard against these exceptions and raise the `JobFailedError` exception.
 In contrast to other exceptions, `JobFailedError` is tracked by the jobset